History of Jamie Dimon in Timeline

 1983: Marriage to Judith Kent

-1986: CFO of Commercial Credit
+1986: Appointed CFO of Commercial Credit

 1990: COO of Travelers and Smith Barney

-November 1998: Departure from Citigroup
+November 1998: Left Citigroup

 1998: President of Citigroup

-March 2000: Appointment as CEO of Bank One
+March 2000: Became CEO of Bank One

-In March 2000, Jamie Dimon became CEO of Bank One, which was the nation's fifth-largest bank at the time.
+In March 2000, Jamie Dimon became CEO of Bank One, which was the nation's fifth largest bank at the time.

 2000: CEO of Bank One